 - Browsing the Internet without the fear of being monitored by the websites you visit (Google, Facebook, forums, etc.).

-- Protect yourself when using a public Wi-Fi hotspot.
+- Protect yourself when using public WiFi networks or public WiFi hotspots.

 - Visit websites that block requests from your IP address’ geographic location.

-- Access to online streaming websites, wherever you are.
+- Access geoblocked, online streaming websites, wherever you are.